adamnicholson/Chief/README.md

 The `execute()` method on all decorators will be called before the `CommandHandler` `handle()` method is called.

-## IoC Container Integration
+## Dependency Injection Container Integration
-Want to use your own IoC Container for handling constructor dependency injection?
+Want to use your own Dependency Injection Container?
 No problem, just create your own class which implements `Chief\Container` and pass it to Chief.

 For example, if you're using Laravel: